velkommen TO THE NORWEGIAN CANADIAN CLUB

 NEWS & COMING EVENTS

-Come join us at Friday Lunches that are open to all members and friends of the Scandinavian Centre.
+Friday Lunches are open to all members and friends of the Scandinavian Centre.
 We meet upstairs (lift available) in the cosy Viking Room.

 The lunches operate Fridays, between 11:30 a.m. and 1 p.m., and offer a cup of soup, open-faced sandwiches, coleslaw, dessert, and coffee, for $10.00/per person (pay cash at the door).
 All profits support the club and programming at the Centre.
 If you’re planning on coming with a group of more than four people, however, please contact Janet at least 5 days in advance, at jac2@mymts.net

 If you’ve not yet filled out and returned Journey Map information for your Norwegian ancestor or your own migration to Canada, please do!
+You do not need to be a member of the Scandinavian Centre/Norwegian Club to participate.
 To get a form to add the information to our project, please request one through NorwegianCanadianClub@gmail.com

 volunteer opportunities

 The Norwegian Canadian Club seeks volunteers to serve in an informal ad hoc capacity.
-General areas you could help in include planning monthly, annual and/or special events, like Folklorama, or helping with communications and/or archives.
+General areas you could help in include planning monthly, annual and/or special events, like Folklorama, lending a hand at baking bees, pouring coffee a NCC-hosted brunches, or assisting with communications and/or archives.
 Volunteering with the NCC is a fun way to learn more about Norwegian history and culture, both in Winnipeg and in Norway, and meet like-minded folks.

 For more information, please contact Martha at NorwegianCanadianClub@gmail.com